Joseph Ahajie wins South Tongu NPP primaries

 Stanley Awalime, GNA

-He won with 286 votes, out of 604 total valid votes cast to beat his contenders, Mr. Innocent Tetteh Lynford who had 169 valid votes and Lady Elizabeth Segbenu who also had 142 valid votes.
+He won with 286 votes, out of 604 total valid votes cast, to beat his contenders; Mr Innocent Tetteh Lynford, who had 169 votes and Lady Elizabeth Segbenu, polling 142.

-He asked the party members to bury their differences and work together for victory of the NPP in South Tongu in 2020.
+He asked Party members to put their differences aside and work together for victory in 2020.

-Mr Emmanuel Louise Agamah, the District Chief Executive for South Tongu promised to support Mr Wisdom Joseph Ahajie to win the 2020 election for the NPP.
+Mr Emmanuel Louise Agamah, the District Chief Executive, promised to support Mr Ahajie to ensure victory in the general election.

-Mr. Ahajie promised to bring development for the youth and entire people.

 GNA